 The conference, presented each year by the Michigan Association for Justice, was coordinated by Lansing personal injury attorney George Sinas and Farmington Hills lawyer Wayne Miller.
 Both are considered leading experts on auto no-fault law.

 In addition to planning the event, George provided attendees an update on “tort threshold” cases, a complicated area of personal injury law that is constantly evolving.
 Tort cases are different than cases involving an injured person who’s seeking no-fault benefits from his or her own auto insurer.
 Rather, tort cases involve claims for non-economic damages brought against the at-fault driver.
-To pursue a tort case, the car accident victim must satisfy Michigan’s “threshold injury” requirement, which means it must determined whether the person suffered a “serious impairment of body function” or “permanent serious disfigurement.”
+To pursue a tort case, the car accident victim must satisfy Michigan’s “threshold injury” requirement, which means it must be determined whether the person suffered a “serious impairment of body function” or “permanent serious disfigurement.”

 Two other Sinas Dramis personal injury attorneys also shared their knowledge and expertise with conference attendees:

-- Grand Rapids car accident lawyer Tom Sinas spoke on two topics: “Proving Life Impact in Threshold Cases: Judicial References and Medical Research” and “Uber and Other Ride Sharing Services.”
+- Grand Rapids car accident lawyer Tom Sinas spoke on two topics: “Proving Life Impact in Threshold Cases: Judicial References and Medical Research” and “Uber and Other Ride-Sharing Services.”

 - Lansing auto accident attorney Stephen Sinas talked about “The Continuing Evolution of No-Fault Causation Law: PIP and Tort Cases.”